jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning/Bayesian network.md

 - To resuce complexity of the calculations, [[Dynamic programming]] techniques (**variable elimination algorithm**) can be considered to avoid repeated computations.
 - Alternative method: **Markov chain Monte Carlo** (**MCMC**) algorithms (**Gibbs sampling** is one of the best known)
 ### Gibbs sampling
+- initializing a Bayesian network by
+  1. clamping the values of the evidence nodes (at random/from predefined list)
+  2. randomly assigning values to the non-evidence nodes
+- iteratively generating samples by changing the value of one of the no-evidence nodes
+- **Burn-in time** is to allow the Markov chain to settle into a state that is independent of the initial random state.
+- The time it takes for the Markov chain to forget the initial random state is called the **mixing time**.
-Technical requirement:
+#### Technical requirement
 1. The sampling distribution must be a **stationary distribution**.
 2. The Markov chain must be **ergodic**.

-Iteration:
+3. The generated state should be independent of each other.
+#### Iteration
 1. Select one node for update at random or in a predefined order
 2. Updated value of the selected node is then drawn from the distribution for that node conditioned on the current values of all the other nodes

-- initializing a Bayesian network by
-  1. clamping the values of the evidence nodes (at random/from predefined list)
-  2. randomly assigning values to the non-evidence nodes
-- iteratively generating samples by changing the value of one of the no-evidence nodes